shyun-ab/Software_Verfication/README.md

 # Software_Verification

-This repository is for the class <Softeware Verification>.
+This repository is for the class-Software Verification.